A logo with purple squaresDescription automatically generated

 Digital Social Care Records (DSCR) transform the way care information is recorded and shared within social care settings by replacing traditional paper records to enable the real-time, person-centred digital recording of care information and services received by an individual.

 NHSE has developed an assured marketplace of DSCR suppliers that offer systems with a core set of capabilities to meet the diverse needs of social care providers across the sector.
-The Assured Supplier List currently includes 14 suppliers whose DSCR solutions have passed a basic financial and security check, comply with national standards, are consistent with CQC regulations on good governance, and offer an array of minimum task and care planning, data security, and record sharing features.
+The Assured Supplier List currently includes 20 suppliers whose DSCR solutions offer the core capabilities social care providers need from a DSCR (Download a list of the core capabilities).

 To learn more about the NCL DSCR project, you can also view our DSCR Informational Leaflet or our DSCR One-Pager to find further information about DSCR solutions and what care providers will need to do to participate in the project.